zofe/deficient/README.md

 ## usage

-you need to make a basic file structure the suggestd one is:
+you need to make a basic file structure, to store configurations, views, language files, and models.
+The suggestd one is:

     /config